dasheck0/renpy-helper/README.md

 This command allows you to configure:
 - rembg command flags (default: `-a -m isnet-general-use`)
+- Input directory for source files (default: `.`)
 - Output directory for processed files (default: `./output`)

+Both input and output directories can be selected through an interactive directory navigation interface.

 ## API